How Many People Actually Retire with 2 Million Dollars?

 Lifestyle considerations

-Whether a $2 million retirement fund is sufficient depends largely on your lifestyle.
-Travel, hobbies, and entertainment can greatly influence how much you’ll need each year.
-For example, frequent international trips or an active social calendar may lead to higher annual withdrawals and faster depletion of savings.
+Whether a $2 million retirement fund is enough depends heavily on your lifestyle.
+Travel, hobbies, and entertainment can all affect how much you’ll need each year.
+For instance, regular international travel or a busy social life can lead to larger withdrawals and cause your savings to shrink faster.

-To determine if your savings will last, start by building a detailed retirement budget that covers both essential and discretionary expenses.
-According to data from the Consumer Expenditure Survey (CES), the average retired household spends about $5,000 a month.
+To figure out if your nest egg will last, begin by building a clear retirement budget.
+Make sure to include both essential expenses like housing and healthcare, as well as discretionary costs like dining out or vacations.
+According to the Consumer Expenditure Survey (CES), the average retired household spends around $5,000 per month.

 Healthcare costs